jsx-eslint/eslint-plugin-react/docs/rules/destructuring-assignment.md

 ## Rule Details

 By default rule is set to `always` enforce destructuring assignment.
-The following patterns are considered warnings:
+Examples of **incorrect** code for this rule:

 ```js
 const MyComponent = (props) => {